Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 That's actually the line that he says to her.

-The two ute.
+The two utes.

 Oh, yeah.

-The monsters.
+The Monsters.

 Yeah, he passed away.

-But it was like it was wild to see him in that.
+But it was like, it was wild to see him in that.

-I mean, what a voice, my God.
+I mean, what a voice.

-You can shout it out.
+You can shout it out dirt.

 That's right.

-That's not it out when you know him.
+Shout it out when you know him.

 Shout it out.

-Oh, the trees.
+Oh, the trees?

 Very good.

-Yeah, bush very good.
+Yeah, very good.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Also, Alan Dershowitz, Greg Jarrett will join us, and Paul Morrow, Nicole Parker will talk about obviously the Penny verdict and the assassination of this United Healthcare CEO.
+And Paul Morrow, Nicole Parker will talk about, obviously, the Penny verdict and the assassination of this United Healthcare CEO.

 Also, Laura Trump out at the RNC.